omerbenamram/evtx/README.md

 ## Performance benchmarking

 When using multithreading - `evtx` is significantly faster than any other parser available.
-For single core performance, it is both the fastest and the only parser than supports both xml and JSON outputs.
+For single core performance, it is both the fastest and the only cross-platform parser than supports both xml and JSON outputs.

 Performance was benched on my machine using `hyperfine` (statistical measurements tool).